sapegin/washingcode-book/manuscript/Naming_is_hard.md

 <!-- expect(dates).toEqual(['2021-05-11T10:30:00.000+01:00', '2022-02-26T00:21:00.000+01:00']) -->

-On the other hand, when the scope is longer, or when we have multiple variables, short names could be confusing:
+However, when the scope is longer, or when we have multiple variables, short names could be confusing:

 ```js
 const hasDiscount = customers => {